aminnairi/cristaline/packages/react/README.md

 # cristaline

-An immutable database engine built on the Event Sourcing pattern.
+An immutable database engine based on log streams.

 ## Requirements